Summer Camp Is Over

 At South African Brewery which will soon be part of Anheuser Busch

 Our other visit was to South African Brewery, one of South Africa’s important industries, but soon to be purchased by the InBev Anheuser Busch company to create the world’s largest brewery; that may in itself cause some major reshuffling as the combination will create almost monopolistic power in some countries.
 SAB owns Miller in the US for example, and I read something about the probability one of the brands will have to be spun off.
-The company dates back to the 19thcentury, and became a fixture in Johannesburg after the gold rush.
+The company dates back to the 19th century, and became a fixture in Johannesburg after the gold rush.
 A few points during the presentation that interested me: 1) Miller owns the whole channel of distribution.
-In the US, post prohibition required independent wholesalers, such as city Beverage in Bloomington.
+In the US, post prohibition required independent wholesalers, such as City Beverage in Bloomington.
 Our speaker said, “That’s why AB isn’t as profitable as it could be.”
-2) she emphasized (as did the video describing the company) “cold affordability”, due in large measure to the demographics—a growing middle class, but with a great deal of uncertainty in the home market.
+2) she emphasized (as did the video describing the company) “cold affordability,” due in large measure to the demographics—a growing middle class, but with a great deal of uncertainty in the home market.
 Growth is relatively flat, though South Africans don’t drink as much beer as most of the rest of the world.
 Growth is coming from premium and flavored beer (note to the wise, Chocolate Milk Stout beer isn’t as good as it sounds).
-3) SAB has grown through acquisitions (such as Miller Coors), and also moved into non beer products, such as Coca-Cola.4) in response to my one word question, “AB InBev,” she was pretty optimistic about the synergies of new markets.
+3) SAB has grown through acquisitions (such as Miller Coors), and also moved into non-beer products, such as Coca-Cola.4) in response to my one word question, “AB InBev,” she was pretty optimistic about the synergies of new markets.
 I don’t think she’s read the St. Louis papers, which are still whining about the purchase of the All American lager by the “efficient” (read cost cutting) Brazilians who run the Belgian company.

 We also learned a little more about apartheid and its consequences.
 Blacks could not legally drink until the 1960s, for example, but today, government policies rectifying the past include “transformation” of businesses to ownership by Africans.
-SAB distributorships, for example, are part of that transformation.
-We made a brief stop at the Museum of Africa—a large building no one seemed to know what to do or could afford to tear down; hence it has what can at best be described as an “eclectic” combination of displays that you really stumble on.
+SAB distributorships, for one example, are part of that transformation.
+We made a brief stop at the Museum of Africa—a large building no one seemed to know what to do or could afford to tear down; hence, it has what can at best be described as an “eclectic” combination of displays that you really stumble on.
 One was a small Scouting exhibit, smaller than the Ottawa museum’s similar collection of Baden Powell artifacts.
 Another dealt with a question I had regarding Gandhi, who lived for almost 20 years in South Africa, about half the time in Johannesburg.
-It was here, the exhibit noted, that he began the practice of non-violent resistance that eventually toppled the Raj in India—here he led protests against the compulsory Asian Immigrant Act which required Asians to register and get passes.
+It was here, the exhibit noted, that he began the practice of nonviolent resistance that eventually toppled the Raj in India—here he led protests against the compulsory Asian Immigrant Act which required Asians to register and get passes.

 And finally, we had a tour of downtown Johannesburg, which, except for government buildings, our guide described as a “ghost city.”
 He noted that whites owned the buildings before the end of apartheid, but abandoned it afterwards.
-It’s not totally abandoned, but once five star hotels are vacant, and most buildings have no more than shops on the first floor.
+It’s not totally abandoned, but once five-star hotels are vacant, and most buildings have no more than shops on the first floor.
 Everything else is empty, with boarded up or broken windows.
 As our guide stated, people with money shop at the malls, like the posh Nelson Mandela mall across from our hotel.
-I saw a McDonald’s, a Burger King, and a Game (one of the Massmart stores) downtown, but mostly locally owned shops.
+I saw a McDonald’s, a Burger King, and a Game (one of the Massmart stores) downtown, but mostly locally-owned shops.
 There’s a lovely old post office building with broken windows surrounded by scaffolding, which our guide said had been in place for three years, with no progress.

 On a more humorous closing note, I picked up a China Daily at the front desk (yes there is a China Daily African edition).
 I was drawn to an article on a Chinese agricultural mission in rural Ethiopia that complained about the toilets on the farm.
 They wound up getting a Chinese government grant for new toilets and additional TVs so they would have a better stay at the agricultural station.
 I hope my experience with the toilets will be better than the Chinese!